Leonard Strizu

-Leonard Mario Strizu (born 26 August 1967) is a Romanian former footballer who played as a forward, who is currently in charge of Liga I club FCSB as a manager.
+Leonard Mario Strizu (born 26 August 1967) is a Romanian former professional footballer who played as a forward, who is currently in charge of Liga I club FCSB as a manager.
 After he retired from playing football, Strizu worked as a sports director at Steaua București, manager at Steaua București II and started his own business, a company that produces pickles.
 In September 2021, after ten years of inactivity, he was appointed manager at Liga II club, Unirea Constanța.

 Conviction

 In 2005 Strizu was arrested for influence peddling.
 In 2007 he was sentenced to a three-year suspended sentence.